Vobludalib/MusescoreIntegration/documentation.md

 https://musescore.org/en/project/abc-importexport

-If you indulge in the same journey of discovering how little documentation there is for this stuff, and how much in changes, all I can say is:
+If you set forth on the same journey of discovering how little documentation there is for this stuff, all I can say is:
 ```
  ________  ________  ________  ________          ___       ___  ___  ________  ___  __
 |\   ____\|\   __  \|\   __  \|\   ___ \        |\  \     |\  \|\  \|\   ____\|\  \|\  \